goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

     All the views registered for the interfaces passed will be inspected.

-    Since nothing should be registered for only zope.interface.Interface we should recieve an empty set, of permissions, roles and groups.
+    Since nothing should be registered for only zope.interface.Interface we should receive an empty set, of permissions, roles and groups.

     >>> folder1.getPermissionSettingsForAllViews(zope.interface.Interface)
     [{}, {}, set([])]

-    A realistic test would be to get all the interfaces provieded by a specific context level like `Folder1`.
+    A realistic test would be to get all the interfaces provided by a specific context level like `Folder1`.
 Being a folder these are the interfaces as you might expect.